-- Provide clear complaints mechanisms for staff, children, families and the general community. - Make sure that community-based groups and non-governmental organisations working on behalf of children are able to access the mechanisms and deliver grievances on behalf of children. - This could include using a complaints box located in the community. - Complaint handling procedures need to include reports of child abuse and exploitation, as well as breaches of the company's child protection policy and code of conduct. - Include clear escalation, investigation and disciplinary processes for staff and stakeholders. - Ensure that there is a policy and procedure for correcting any child protection abuse that is caused by the business or they have contributed to.
+- Provide clear complaints mechanisms for staff, children, families and the general community. - Make sure that community-based groups and non-governmental organisations working on behalf of children are able to access the mechanisms and deliver grievances on behalf of children. - Complaint handling procedures need to include reports of child abuse and exploitation, as well as breaches of the company's child protection policy and code of conduct.
+They should include clear escalation, investigation and disciplinary processes for staff and stakeholders. - Consider using complaint boxes located within the community. - Ensure that there is a policy and procedure for remediation of any child protection abuse that is caused by the business or they have contributed to.
 Include which civil society/community-based organisations are available to refer children, young people, and families to for support.